EURODEO/openradardata-requirements/KPI_documentation.md

 Most of the rada data will come from Opera.
 The Data ingetion KPI's are only applicable to the National Composites.
 ToBe figured out: will the actual data be ingested or just metadatafiles pointing to the data.

-**Recommended Service Level:** "Immediate response – fixes in 24 hours", in the pre-operational phase.
+**Recommended Service Level:** "Reasonable endeavour – business hours", in the pre-operational phase.

 *ID*|*KPI*|*Description*|*Target*|*Notes*
 |:---|:---|:---|:---|:---